Prdevoney/STEAM_IaC/README.md

 ### Permissions:
 * **Pulumi:**
-    * To access your Pulumi when the IaC is hosted live you need to create a Pulumi access key.
+    * To access your Pulumi when the IaC is hosted live you need to create a Pulumi access key from your Pulumi console.
 Then create an environment variable for you GCP Cloud Run function named PULUMI_ACCESS_KEY and insert your key.

 * **GKE:**
     * To access your GKE cluster when the IaC is hosted live you need to attach a service account to it with the proper permissions, all the permissions you need will relate to GKE.
 You can do that all in the GCP console.